VarunKasbekar/Hydraulic-Accumulator-Sensor-Prediction-using-Machine-Learning/README.md

 CP	Cooling power (virtual)	kW	1 Hz
 SE	Efficiency factor	%	1 Hz

-The target condition values are cycle-wise annotated in â€˜profile.txtâ€˜ (tab-delimited).
+The target condition values are cycle-wise annotated in profile.txt (tab-delimited).
 As before, the row number represents the cycle number.
 The columns are

 1: Cooler condition / %:
 3: close to total failure